Schlumen/myflix-client/README.md

 ## Link to the live version

-The online hosted version of this app can be found here: [Will be updated later](https://myflix.haendler.dev)
+The online hosted version of this app can be found here: [MyFlix](https://myflix.haendler.dev)